open-forest-observatory/automate-metashape/docs/step-workflow-implementation-plan.md

 **Key Design Points:**

-1. **Clean CLI Interface**: Users run `--step match_photos` or `--step mesh` (no GPU suffix)
+1. **Clean CLI Interface**: Users run `--step match_photos` or `--step build_mesh` (no GPU suffix)
-2. **Config-Driven GPU Selection**: The `matchPhotos.gpu_enabled` and `buildMesh.gpu_enabled` config parameters control node scheduling
+2. **Config-Driven GPU Selection**: The `match_photos.gpu_enabled` and `build_mesh.gpu_enabled` config parameters control node scheduling
 3. **Argo Task Names are Internal**: The `-gpu` and `-cpu` suffixes appear only in Argo task names (internal orchestration), not in the user-facing CLI or step values
 4. **Mutually Exclusive Execution**: `when` conditions ensure only one variant (GPU or CPU) runs based on the `use_gpu` parameter
 5. **Standard Argo Patterns**: Uses proven conditional execution rather than experimental template selection syntax
-6. **Python Conventions**: Step names use underscores (match_photos) matching Python method naming, simplifying the dispatcher implementation
+6. **Python Conventions**: Step names use underscores (match_photos, build_mesh) matching Python method naming, simplifying the dispatcher implementation
 7. **Sequential Execution Guarantee**: The `depends` fields enforce strict sequential execution across all 10 steps.
 Steps never run in parallel because they share the same Metashape project file (.psx) and log files.
 The DAG dependencies ensure each step completes (or is skipped) before the next begins, preventing file conflicts.
-This includes the secondary photo steps, which execute sequentially after dem_orthomosaic and before finalize.
+This includes the secondary photo steps, which execute sequentially after build_dem_orthomosaic and before finalize.

 ### Outer Workflow Integration